thomasebsmith/rhubarb-os/README.md

 [LICENSE](./LICENSE) for details.

 Third party software was used as a reference in the making of this project.
-See [LICENSE-THIRDPARTY](./LICENSE-THIRDPARTY) for details about this software.
+See [LICENSE-THIRDPARTY](./LICENSE-THIRDPARTY) for details about that software.
-All third party software that was used is open source.
+All third party software that was used is open source and is compatible with the MIT License.

 ## Copyright
 Unless otherwise specified, all content in this repository is copyright &copy;